kishan-rajoria/CPP/L2/Readme.md

 ---

 ### **Key Takeaways**
-- Use `if-else` and loops effectively to control the flow of your programs.
+- Use `if-else` and loops effectively to control the flow of your program.
 - Avoid infinite loops and follow naming conventions for better readability.
 - Practice writing small programs to master loops, conditional statements, and keywords like `break` and `continue`.